GavrilenkoA/Tm_prediction/README.md

 The majority of proteins in the dataset fall into the second category, characterized by a denaturation temperature ranging from 40 to 60 degrees.

-3. [feature_distribution.ipynb](./process_data/feature_distribution.ipynb): We have computed the distributions of primary and tertiary structure features for proteins based on their ordinal category of denaturation temperature.
+3. [feature_distribution.ipynb](./process_data/feature_distribution.ipynb): I have computed the distributions of primary and tertiary structure features for proteins based on their ordinal category of denaturation temperature.